 5. What are your alternatives?
 What would happen if the deal fell through?

 Sometimes, the best deal you make is the one you don’t do.
 If you’ve given the offer a professional assessment and determined that it isn’t right for your business, stay the course and turn your focus back to your company’s success.

 In 2017, the women-first dating app Bumble, only 3 years old at the time, turned down a $450 million offer from Match Group believing that it was being undervalued.
-A year later, the company is said to be valued at over $1 billion – more than double what Match Group had initially offered.
+Two years later, the company is said to be valued at over $1 billion – more than double what Match Group had initially offered.

 However, visual search engine Qwiki wasn’t as successful.
 In 2010, Qwiki won TechChrunch Distrupt competition.
 Shortly thereafter, Google offered to purchase the company for $100-150 million.
 Qwiki turned down the offer, instead raising $10 million from venture capitalists and by 2013 was named one of the top NYC startups to watch.
 A few months later, due to troubles within the company and competition from Vine, the company was sold to Yahoo! for under $50 million and one year later, Yahoo! shut down Qwiki.

 The market is ripe for startups and SMBs hoping to sell their businesses.
 More than $2.5 trillion was spent on mergers in the first half of 2018.
 Many experts expect the market to continue to grow.
 Deloitte’s M&A trends report found that 76% of M&A executives at US-headquartered corporations and 87% of M&A leaders at domestic private equity firms expect the number of deals their organizations will close over the next year to increase.